Skip to content

 This method is intended to facilitate creating validation or prediction configurations from a training configuration.

-Switching mode to predicting without specifying new_patch_size and overlap_size will apply the default patching strategy, namely whole image strategy. overlap_size is only used when switching to predicting.
+To perform tile prediction when switching to predicting mode, please provide both new_patch_size and overlap_size.
+Switching mode to predicting without specifying new_patch_size and overlap_size will apply the default patching strategy, namely whole image strategy. new_patch_size and overlap_size are only used when switching to predicting.

 channels=None will retain the same channels as in the current configuration.
 To select all channels, please specify all channels explicitly or pass channels='all'.